GeNeHetX/PANCprAId/README.md

 ### Deploy pancpraid algorithm
-To use the PANCprAId pipeline, you can run the following command:
+To use the PANCprAId pipeline, you can run the following command, int the pancpraid_model folders:

 ```bash
 usage: python deployPANCprAId.py [-h] --model_pacpaint_path MODEL_PACPAINT_PATH